 - Bachelor of Business Administration degree program in Marketing

 Previously, the School of Business offered an overall bachelor of arts for all business degrees, which had certain course requirements that required students to take a lot of courses outside of the business area.
-However, the increase in tuition prices may cause some people to get a bachelor’s degree in accounting from discoveraccounting.org instead of the university.
+However, there are now business administration courses online which will provide them with a general foundation of business knowledge which they can apply to nearly all industries.
+This could pose a problem for the University of the Virgin Islands, as the increase in tuition prices may cause some people to get a bachelor’s degree in accounting from discoveraccounting.org or somewhere else online instead of through the university.

 Under the new bachelor of business administration (BBA) format there is room for a total of ten courses in the area of specialization, two of which may be electives to provide students the opportunity to explore other disciplines.
 As a result, the new BBA Management Major and BBA Marketing Major will ultimately replace the current concentrations in these areas.